 - Take A Shower

 - Off To Bed

 Most of these “actions” and activities are pretty straightforward.

 If you can print it out and put it in a common area (Command Center Maybe?) then your kids will know exactly what needs to be done and when.
 Heck, you can even laminate it too – this is the laminator I use!

-If you do laminate, you can use a dry era marker to check off the items on the list as you go along with your after-school routine.
+If you do laminate, you can use a dry erase marker to check off the items on the list as you go along with your after school routine.

-Having a routine like this keeps the electronics use down during the school week.
+Having an after school schedule for kids like this keeps the electronics use down during the school week.
 Even though everyone has different opinions on electronics, I try to keep it to 30 minutes maximum after school.

 You may want to have 0 electronics, that’s completely up to you.

 My thing is, if all the things on the list are completed and they are all ready for the next day, then 30 minutes of electronics is ok with me.